 The foreign exchange market is a global online network where traders buy and sell currencies.
 It has no physical location and operates 24 hours a day from 5 p.m.
 EST on Sunday until 4 p.m.
 EST on Friday because currencies are in high demand.
 It sets the exchange rates for currencies with floating rates.

 The second tier is the over-the-counter market.
-That's where and individuals trade.
-The OTC has become very popular since there are now many companies that offer online trading platforms.
+That's where companies and individuals trade.
+OTC has become very popular since there are now many companies that offer online trading platforms.
 New traders, starting with limited capital, need to know more about forex trading.
 It’s risky because the forex industry is not highly regulated and provides substantial leverage.

 The interbank market includes the three trades mentioned above.
 Banks also engage in the SWIFT market.
 It allows them to transfer foreign exchange to each other.
 SWIFT stands for Society for World-Wide Interbank Financial Telecommunications.